JoeTheHammer/rl-building-control/docs/user-guide/02-running-experiments.md

 ![alt text](images/execution_5.png)

 Experiments can be archived to remove them from the dashboard (they remain accessible in the `Archive` section).
+From the archive section, you can either see their data again or delete them.

 TensorBoard logs remain available and can be viewed in [TensorBoard](https://www.tensorflow.org/tensorboard).
 Clicking `Show results` navigates to the `Data Analysis` page, which provides a detailed analysis of the results (described [here](03-data-analysis.md)).

 Clicking `Show Details` provides options to view individual `.yaml` configuration files or execution logs.